Chapter 1 – Rebellion

 Troubled by these thoughts, I had evaded his request at first, but the challenge in his voice and the disappointment in his eyes had been more than I could bear.
 I was terrified of failing and insisted that we move further upstream to buy myself time so that I could focus and summon the magic within.
 I stood knee-deep in the stream, uniting with the element of water as much as possible.
 I had no idea what to do, and my fear of appearing a failure and a fraud disrupted my concentration for a time.

 However, the peaceful sound and soothing feel of the gentle stream calmed my nerves.
 I had spent little time practicing with water, but there was no way I was going to allow my inexperience to keep me from doing my part.
 My chosen had no magic, and so the responsibility for repairing this insult to the earth lay squarely on my shoulders.
 I was determined to succeed and refused to allow any further doubt to hold me back.

 The gods rewarded me with the roar of rushing whitewater that would have swept us off our feet and away downstream, had it not been for Charlie’s quick action.
 My greatest reward, however, was not the increased flow of water responding to my bidding or the knowledge that the stream would soon be safe again.
 It was the belief in his eyes and the appreciation – no, the absolute wonder – in his voice, when he told me that not only did he believe I possessed magic, but that water was a good gift to have.

 Water was a good element to have.

-True, there was no stream for me to stand in, but I had been working with Arrie Stoddard on dowsing deep for aquifers and underground streams.
+True, there was no stream for me to stand in, but I had been working with Arrie Stoddard on dowsing for aquifers and underground streams.
 She had “shown” me the great network of druid-made aqueducts that carried water all over the grove, without which we would not have had indoor plumbing.
-True, it was easier to manipulate water if I could touch it, but the task was far from impossible.
+Working with water was easier if I could touch it, but the task was far from impossible.